aidarm/HeatsApp/5_system_architecture.md

 	* Beacon for the indoor positioning system
 	* A heat sensor

 Beacon is a small Bluetooth transmitter, which provides location-based information.
-Many of them placed in different parts of the building.
+There are many of them placed in different parts of the building.

 2. Actuators:
 	* Heat actuator